Laur401/bite-web-internship-2025-submission/README.md

 description.
 ![The design of the page](page.png)

-All the code in the file is kept inside the single index.php file, as I felt the scope of the project is narrow enough not to need additional separation.
+All the code in the project is kept inside the single index.php file, as I felt the scope of the project is narrow enough not to need additional separation.

-For this variant, I only used the in-built PHP sort() function, based on QuickSort.
+For this variant, I only used the in-built PHP sort() function, based on QuickSort, to sort the list of numbers.